Best Gaming Monitors Android Central 2022

-The LG 34GN850-B also has the best color performance on this list thanks to its 98% DCI-P3 color gamut.
-One small negative is that its 700:1 contrast doesn't quite match the quality of its competitors, but it does at least support a luminant 400 nits with HDR400 support.
-It has the same reliable 178-degree, anti-glare IPS design as our other top picks, but as a curved display it points back towards the center and won't have quite the same horizontal viewing range.
+The LG 34GN850-B also matches the best color performance on this list, thanks to its 98% DCI-P3 color gamut.
+One small negative is that its 700:1 contrast doesn't quite match its competitors' quality, but it does at least support a luminant 400 nits with HDR400 support.
+It has the same reliable 178-degree, anti-glare IPS design as our other top picks, but as a curved display, it points back towards the center and won't have quite the same horizontal viewing range.
 We also appreciate the thin bezels, giving it a near-borderless look.

 - Magnificent color performance

 - 34-inch, QHD screen with wide aspect ratio